 The more adjustability a chair offers, the more likely it will work for you.
 Invest in a quality ergonomic office chair that builds into it all the best practices for a comfortable ride even through prolonged use.

-Even with the perfect ergonomic office chair, ideally you’ll want to modify your sitting position from time to time to allow blood flow to evenly reach all parts of your body.
-A kneeling chair has become a popular compliment to an office chair to relief the tension in your lower back that arises from sitting in a traditional chair for too long.
+Even with the perfect ergonomic office chair, you’ll want to modify your sitting position from time to time to allow blood flow to evenly reach all parts of your body.
+An ergonomic kneeling chair has become a popular compliment to an office chair to relief the tension in your lower back that arises from sitting in a traditional chair for too long.
 Alternating between the two types of chairs goes a long way in reducing strain, fatigue, and pain incurred over time from sitting.

 Step 2 – Adjust your Desk Height